scripting/fargoPublisher/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It doesn't.
 I tried going to <a href="http://pub.fargo.io/version">http://pub.fargo.io/version</a> -- and get a 404 from Nodejitsu.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;So I hacked it for now, with a special case in the Fargo CMS code for pub.fargo.io.

 ### Done

+"This type of response MUST NOT have a body.
+Ignoring data passed to end()."

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Apparently this comes when you end a HEAD request with a non-empty string.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Now we special-case HEAD requests, and return null.

 Be smarter about file types? -- Should HTML files really be text/plain type?
 (Are they?)